We Open Blocked Fallopian Tubes Without Surgery

-Published in the peer-reviewed medical journal Alternative Therapies in Health and Medicine (2008)1 and summarized in gynecologists’ professional journal Contemporary Ob/Gyn (April, 2008),2 this study showed that the Wurn Technique® achieved a 61% success rate opening blocked fallopian tubes in women with totally blocked tubes.
-Most of these women went on to conceive naturally and several have had subsequent pregnancies and births, with no further therapy.
+Published in the peer-reviewed medical journal Alternative Therapies in Health and Medicine (Wurn et al., 2008) and highlighted in gynecologists’ professional journal Contemporary Ob/Gyn (April 2008), our first major blocked tubes study showed that the Wurn Technique achieved a 61% success rate opening totally blocked fallopian tubes.
+Most of these women went on to conceive naturally and several have had subsequent pregnancies and births, after treatment.

-Successes in this published study of opening blocked tubes included women with:
+Successes in these studies included women with:

 - two totally blocked fallopian tubes,

 - one tube removed and the other blocked (decreasing the chance for success),

 - hydrosalpinx (tube blocked and filled with fluid), and

 - mid-tube and distal blockage (challenging areas to treat surgically).